itwizalekh/Getting-Cleaning-PRA/README.md

 [1] "Script completed.
 To check results, run read.table function on tidyoutput.txt"
 >
 ```
+Steps performed by run_analysis.R:
+* set up files if necessary
+* read in relevant source data
+* bind together test and training data
+* label activities and measurements based on index files
+* combine subjects and activities into one data frame
+* extract all measurements from source data that contain "mean()" or "std()" (not to include those with "meanFreq()")
+* include/install reshape library as needed
+* melt and cast the data so as to take the mean of each measurement for each subject+activity
+* output the results to file

 The results are outputted to ``tidyoutput.txt`` in the format described by the instructions (and clarified to some consensus in the forums).
 To test the output, consider running the following checks in the same working directory: